tulir/gomuks/README.md

 A terminal Matrix client written in Go using [gomatrix](https://github.com/matrix-org/gomatrix) and [tview](https://github.com/rivo/tview).

-Basic usage is possible, but many of the features you'd expect from a Matrix client (like proper chat history) haven't been implemented.
+Basic usage is possible, but expect bugs and missing features.

 ## Discussion